Investors

 Corporate Governance & Management

-The fundamental elements of BASF SE’s corporate governance system are: its two-tier system, with a transparent and effective separation of company management and supervision between BASF’s Board of Executive Directors and the Supervisory Board; the equal representation of shareholders and employees on the Supervisory Board; and the shareholders’ rights of co-administration and supervision at the Annual Shareholders’ Meeting.
+The fundamental elements of BASF SE’s corporate governance system are: its two-tier management system, with a transparent and clear separation of company management and supervision between BASF’s Board of Executive Directors and the Supervisory Board; the equal representation of shareholders and employee representatives on the Supervisory Board; and the shareholders’ rights of coadministration and supervision at the Annual Shareholders’ Meeting.

 Direction and management by the Board of Executive Directors

-The Board of Executive Directors is responsible for the management of the company and represents BASF SE in business undertakings with third parties.
-BASF’s Board of Executive Directors is strictly separated from the Supervisory Board, which monitors the Board of Executive Directors’ activities and decides on its composition.
-A member of the Board of Executive Directors cannot simultaneously be a member of the Supervisory Board.
+The Board of Executive Directors is responsible for managing the company and represents BASF SE in business undertakings with third parties.
+BASF’s Board of Executive Directors is strictly separated from the Supervisory Board, which monitors the Board of Executive Directors’ activities and decides on its composition: A member of the Board of Executive Directors cannot simultaneously be a member of the Supervisory Board.
 As the central duty of company management, the Board of Executive Directors defines the corporate goals and strategic direction of the BASF Group as well as its individual business areas, including the sustainability strategy.
-In doing so, the Board ensures that the opportunities and risks associated with social and environmental factors for our company as well as the ecological and societal impacts of BASF’s activities are systematically identified and evaluated.
+In doing so, the Board ensures that the opportunities and risks associated with social and environmental factors for our company (outside-in perspective) as well as the ecological and societal impacts of BASF’s corporate activities (inside-out perspective) are systematically identified and evaluated.
 In addition to long-term economic goals, the corporate strategy appropriately takes environmental and social objectives into account, too.
 The corporate planning defined on this basis comprises financial and sustainability-related goals.

 Furthermore, the Board of Executive Directors determines the company’s internal organization and decides on the composition of management positions on the levels below the Board.
 It also manages and monitors BASF Group business by planning and setting the corporate budget, allocating resources and management capacities, monitoring and making decisions on significant individual measures, and supervising operational management.

 Decisions that are reserved for the Board as a whole by law, through the Board of Executive Directors’ Rules of Procedure or through resolutions adopted by the Board, are made and all important matters of the company are discussed at regularly held Board meetings called by the chair of the Board of Executive Directors.
-Board decisions are based on detailed information and analyses provided by the business areas and specialist units and, if deemed necessary, by external consultants.
+Board decisions are based on detailed information and analyses provided by the operating divisions and Corporate Center units as well the service and research units and, if deemed necessary, by external consultants.
 The chair of the Board of Executive Directors leads the Board meetings.
 Board decisions can generally be made via a simple majority.
 In the case of a tied vote, the chair of the Board of Executive Directors gives the casting vote.
 However, the chair of the Board of Executive Directors cannot enforce a decision against the Board of Executive Directors’ majority vote.
 The chair of the Board also does not have the right to veto.
 Outside of matters that are assigned to the entire Board for consultation and decision-making, all members of the Board of Executive Directors are authorized to make decisions individually in their designated areas of responsibility.

 The Board of Executive Directors can set up Board committees to consult and decide on individual issues such as proposed material acquisition or divestiture projects or to prepare decisions to be made by the entire Board.
-These must include at least three members of the Board of Executive Directors.
+These committees must include at least three members of the Board of Executive Directors.
 For the preparation of important decisions, such as those on acquisitions, divestitures, investments and personnel, the Board has various commissions at the level below the Board.
-With the support of the specialist units and independently of the affected business area, these committees thoroughly assess the planned measures and evaluate the associated opportunities and risks.
+With the support of the Corporate Center units and the service and research units and independently of the affected operating division, these committees thoroughly assess the planned measures and evaluate the associated opportunities and risks.
 Based on this information, they report and make recommendations to the Board.

 Competence profile, diversity concept and sucession planning for the Board of Executive Directors